mozilla-l10n/documentation/src/tools/mercurial/setting_mercurial_environment.md

 Detailed instructions and explanations are available in [the official documentation](https://phabricator.services.mozilla.com/book/phabricator/article/arcanist_quick_start/).

-On macOS, PHP is already shipping as part of the operating system, but you might need to install [Git](https://git-scm.com/) if not available.
+On macOS 11 and older, PHP is already shipping as part of the operating system, but you might need to install [Git](https://git-scm.com/) if not available.
+On macOS 12 (Monterey), PHP is not provided and you will need to install [PHP](https://www.php.net/) as well.
 The following commands clone two repositories inside `~/mozilla/mercurial/`.
 If you move them, you’ll need to update the `PATH` command accordingly.

 ```BASH
 $ git clone https://github.com/phacility/libphutil.git ~/mozilla/mercurial/libphutil